Mission

 Evan Hanczor, our chef/owner, was the longtime chef and a partner at Egg in Williamsburg.

-In the kitchen, Felix Buchloh is our head chef; Tanya Bush makes our pastries with help from Evelyn; Bernando and Concepcion are running the line; and Jesus and Mari keep us ready for service.
+In the kitchen, Felix Buchloh is our head chef; Tanya Bush makes our pastries with help from Omari; Bernando and Concepcion are running the line; and Jesus and Mari keep us ready for service.

 Tables of Contents